 Q: My mother is incompetent and needs help to make medical decisions.
 She does not need help with financial matters as her assets are managed in a trust.
 Can a probate court appoint a guardian who would only make health care decisions and manage her care?

 A: Yes.
 A probate court can appoint a “guardian of the person,” who controls only where the ward lives and what health care he or she receives.
-It can also appoint a “guardian of the estate,” who only manages the ward's finances, must be bonded, and must file in court an inventory and annual accountings of the ward's assets in the court.
+It can also appoint a “guardian of the estate,” who only manages the ward's finances, must be bonded, and must file in court an inventory and annual accountings of the ward's assets.
 Although the court usually appoints a guardian of both the person and the estate, a person can apply to be guardian of just one or the other.

 Q: If I am appointed my mother’s “guardian of the person,” will I be able to make “end-of-life decisions”?